mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

   }
 }
 ```
+We need to first extends the class with _Table_ provided by Slick.
+It takes _tag_ as the first parameter.
+This is used by slick to mark the class as a Table class.
+We can give an optional parameter for the database schema and then the table name.
+If schema is not provided, it will use the default schema, _public_ in the case of postgres.
 For each of the column in the table, we need to define a def with the corresponding column type of the slick.
 We can use the method _column_ with the correct data type.
 We also need to provide the column name and any other properties that are needed.
 For example, let's look at the primary key **movie_id** in the Movie table.

 The method _column[Long]_ defines the column type.
 It takes the string parameter "movie_id" which is the actual column name in the database table.
 After that, we can provide multiple properties as vararg field.